Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 Youth Substance Abuse Prevention

-Through lessons learned in Minnesota by the Regional Prevention Coordinators, you’ll be able to apply proven substance abuse prevention skills in your own community.
+You can help prevent substance abuse in the youth you serve.
+Understanding different types of risk and protective factors that impact substance abuse will assist your prevention efforts.
+Lessons learned in Minnesota by the Regional Prevention Coordinators offer proven substance abuse prevention skills for any community.
 You’ll learn about effective protective factors, gain tools you can use, and explore practical action steps to apply in your youth programs.
 You’ll also be able to find and use local data to strengthen your own prevention efforts.
-By building coalitions in every community, we can all work together to prevent youth substance abuse and create long-term social change.

 Understanding Adverse Childhood Experiences (ACEs) in Youth Work